IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 ## Essential Cardano weekly reports

+### Week ending January 7th
+Here are the recently added contributions for this week:
+- Awesome Cardano Rust (a specific, Rust developer-focused list) under the Rust section
+- reorganised the NFT section and removed duplicates

 ### Week ending December 17th
 This week, we approved the following contributions:
 - Iagon under Strategic Partners and Collaborators